-We hold various patents and patent applications in the U.S. and abroad targeting obesity and morbidities related to obesity, including sleep apnea and diabetes, and male sexual health, among other indications.
+We hold various patents and patent applications in the U.S. and abroad targeting obesity and morbidities related to obesity, including sleep apnea and diabetes, and sexual health, among other indications.
 The procedures for obtaining a patent in the U.S. and in most foreign countries are complex.
 These procedures require an analysis of the scientific technology related to the invention and many sophisticated legal issues.
-Obtaining patent rights outside the U.S. often requires the translation of highly technical documents and an improper translation could lead to the loss of, or otherwise jeopardize, the patent protection of our inventions.
-Ensuring adequate quality of translators and foreign patent attorneys is often very challenging.
 Consequently, the process for having our pending patent applications issue as patents will be difficult, complex and time consuming.
-We do not know when, or if, we will obtain additional patents for our technologies, or if the scope of the patents obtained will be sufficient to protect our investigational drug candidates, or be considered sufficient by parties reviewing our patent positions pursuant to a potential licensing or financing transaction.
+We do not know when, or if, we will obtain additional patents for our technologies, or if the scope of the patents obtained will be sufficient to protect our investigational drug candidates or products, or be considered sufficient by parties reviewing our patent positions pursuant to a potential licensing or financing transaction.

 In addition, even if our patent applications issue as patents, we cannot make assurances as to how much protection, if any, will be provided by these patents.
 Our existing patents and any future patents we obtain may not be sufficiently broad to prevent others from practicing our technologies or from developing competing products.
 Others may independently develop similar or alternative technologies or design around our patented technologies or products.
 These companies would then be able to develop, manufacture and sell products that compete directly with our products.
 In that case, our revenues and operating results could decline.
 Other entities may also challenge the validity or enforceability of our patents and patent applications in litigation or administrative proceedings.
-If a competitor or a generic pharmaceutical provider successfully challenges one or more of our patents, the protection provided by these patents could be reduced or eliminated.
+If a competitor or a generic pharmaceutical provider successfully challenges our patents, the protection provided by these patents could be reduced or eliminated and our ability to commercialize any approved drugs would be at risk.
+For example, our products may be subject to ANDAs to the FDA for a generic version of our approved products under the Hatch-Waxman Act.
+The ANDA procedure includes provisions allowing generic manufacturers to challenge the effectiveness of the innovator's patent protection prior to the generic manufacturer actually commercializing their products.
+If the generic manufacturer can demonstrate that our patents are invalid or unenforceable, the FDA may grant effective approval of an ANDA for a generic drug.
+If an ANDA filer or a generic manufacturer were to receive approval to sell a generic or follow-on version of one of our products, that product would become subject to increased competition and our revenues for that product would be adversely affected.